microsoft/data-formulator/README.md

 - **Option 2: Codespaces (5 minutes)**

-  You can also run Data Formualtor in codespace, we have everything pre-configured.
+  You can also run Data Formulator in Codespaces; we have everything pre-configured.
 For more details, see [CODESPACES.md](CODESPACES.md).

   [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/data-formulator?quickstart=1)